mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-05-maintainable-avalonia-funcui-layout.md

 What I like about the `DockPanel` is that

 - it handles dynamic screen resizing gracefully,
-- it handles well dynamic scroll bars for controls with expanding contents, such as `ListBox`,
+- it handles dynamic scroll bars for controls with expanding contents, such as `ListBox`,
-- it is a pretty natural fit for layouts like item selector on the left / selected item editor on the right.
+- it is a pretty natural fit for layouts like item selector on the left / selected item editor on the right, or more generally newspaper / column style layouts.

 ## DockPanel of Doom

-So what can go wrong when using `DockPanel` for layout?
+So what can go wrong using `DockPanels`?
 If you are not careful, things can get out of hand quickly.
 As a simplistic (and ugly looking) example, you might end up with a screen layout along these lines: